This free event runs from 11am to 5pm in Stanmer Park, Brighton.

-The Bike Train will again be offering fun stewarded bike train services to Stanmer Park departing at 11am and noon from The Level in Brighton.
-Return times are 3pm, with an additional 4pm departure if there's enough demand.
+The Bike Train is offering fun stewarded bike train services from central Brighton to Stanmer Park.
+Get details.
 Make use of their Bike Park Hub in Stanmer to lock up your bike, refresh yourself at their cafe stall, or see to a bike injury at their bike repair point.
-Join the Bike Train.

 Journey planner: Getting to Stanmer Park by bike

 Brighton and Hove bus #78 is available to and from Brighton.
-We have scheduled an additional bus to this service for the event day to increase services to two per hour.
+Additional buses for the day mean that there will be buses every half hour from 10am to 5pm.